AbsorbingChaos/stacks101-com/content/stx-stacking/delegation/_index.md

 layout: "section"
 ---

-The stacks protocol supports stacking, where users can lock up their STX for a chosen period and in return receive BTC committed by Stacks miners.

-[Stacking is not the same as staking](https://stacks.org/stacking#rec260034192) implemented by other networks, and your funds never leave your wallet.
-There is no risk of losing them.

 Read below to see answers to common questions around delegated (pooled) stacking, or [view the stacking resources](/stx-stacking/resources) for more information.

 ---